nikoelt/WhisperAttack/README.md

   - A smaller size can be specified for reducing the amount of VRAM used, e.g. `base.en` or `tiny.en`
 - `whisper_device` - Which device to run the Whisper transcription process on, `GPU` (default) or `CPU`
 - `voiceattack_location` - The full path to your VoiceAttack executable file if you have installed VoiceAttack in a non-default location.
+- `theme` - To display the WhisperAttack UI in light or dark mode.
+Valid values:
+  - `default` - this will use the current theme you have set for Windows
+  - `dark` - dark mode
+  - `light` - light mode

 ### word_mappings.txt